amazon-science/MO-LightGBM/README.md

    cd ../../
    ```
 ## How to Use
+### Assumptions about Dataset
+1. The dataset should be in csv or tsv format, not in the libsvm format.
+2. The csv/tsv file should have header that names each column

 ### General process
 1. Prepare the `<dataset_name>_config.yml`
 2. Generate configure files for baseline experiment